-- I have many years and a wide range of professional photography experience, from glossy magazine fashion shoots and some of the largest events in Scotland, to studio portraiture.
+- I have many years experience in a wide range of professional photography, from glossy magazine fashion shoots and some of the largest events in Scotland, to studio portraiture.
 I’m able to keep a calm head in any photographic situation.

-- I have photographed at nearly all the wedding venues in the Edinburgh area.
+- I know and have photographed at nearly all the wedding venues in the Edinburgh area.